kyunwang/css-to-the-rescue/README.md

 - [ ] 7.40 Vertical centering

 - [ ] Frame by frame - Loading spinner — 8.43
-- [ ] Elastic transition - Transitions op :hovers en :focus—8.42
+- [x] Elastic transition - Transitions op :hovers en :focus—8.42 On selecting a card.
+A modal will bounce in.
 - [x] Picking the right Cursor — 6.29
 Default on links and set on buttons
 - [x] Extending the clickable area — 6.30